seanboyce/TRNG/README.md

 I've been designing various quantum TRNGs for nearly 15 years as part of an elaborate practical joke.
 This is just the latest one.
 I won't tell you what the joke is.
 Perhaps I'll never tell anyone.

-Perhaps the world could do with a little more whimsy and playful mystery right now, and this is just my little bit that I can share with you.
+The world could do with a little more whimsy and playful mystery right now, and this is just my little bit that I can share with you.

 # How it works